shivammathur/php5-darwin/README.md

 curl -sSL https://github.com/shivammathur/php5-darwin/releases/latest/download/install.sh | bash -s 55
 ```

+## SAPI
+- cli
+- cgi
+- fpm

 ## License

-This project is licensed under the [MIT license](http://choosealicense.com/licenses/mit/).
+- This project is licensed under the [MIT license](http://choosealicense.com/licenses/mit/).
 Please see the [license file](LICENSE) for more information.
-This project uses builds from [macports](https://github.com/macports/macports-ports "macports/macports-ports") and their LICENSE can be found [here](MACPORTS_LICENSE).
+- This project uses builds from [macports](https://github.com/macports/macports-ports "macports/macports-ports") and their LICENSE can be found [here](MACPORTS_LICENSE).
+- Macports build of php-fpm uses `daemondo` binary for launching services.
+It is redistributed with the PHP builds and its LICENSE can be found [here](DAEMONDO_LICENSE).